zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     </copy>
     ```

-    Copy this SQL statement into the worksheet, and press the green **run command** arrow to start the query.
+    Copy this SQL statement into the worksheet, and press the **run command** button to start the query.
 This returns a result similar to the following:

     ![top 5 genres](images/t2-top5-genre.png " ")